Mette Karlsvik

 Mette Karlsvik (born 28 November 1978) is a Norwegian author.

 Biography and career

-Karlsvik was raised in Frei, Nordmøre, and has an International Baccalaureate from the Red Cross Nordic United World College.
+Karlsvik was raised in Frei Municipality in Nordmøre, and has an International Baccalaureate from the Red Cross Nordic United World College.
 She is educated as a fine artist from the Glasgow School of Art, and a journalist from the University of Bergen, and holds a certificate from The Bergen Academy of Writing.
 She was awarded the 2005 Tarjei Vesaas' debutantpris for her first novel, Vindauga i matsalen vender mot fjorden, and the 2012 (and first ever) Stig Sæterbakkens Minnepris, the 2012 Bokhandlerstipendet and the 2012 Skardstipendet for her novel "Bli Björk".
-The novel was also nominated for the prestigious Brageprisen 2012.
-Karlsvik has held positions in the field of literature, i.e. within the artist grants system at arts_council_norway, The union of Norwegian authors, and Norwegian_Non-Fiction_Writers_and_Translators_Association.
+The novel was also nominated for the Brageprisen 2012.
+Karlsvik has held positions in the field of literature, in the artist grants system at Arts Council Norway, the Union of Norwegian authors, and in the Norwegian Non-Fiction Writers and Translators Association.